jawadrasool/MS-Data-Science-Capstone/README.md

-# Predicting the Student Loan Repayment
+# MS Data Science Capstone Project: Predicting the Student Loan Repayment

 This capstone project was part of **Microsoft Professional Program in Data Science**.